Learning how to brew loose leaf tea takes tea drinking to the next level when it comes to adding variety to an everyday cup.

 Most other tea leaves can tolerate boiling water, but the best way to determine how hot your water should be is to give it a taste.
 If it’s too bitter, you may want to try steeping your tea at a slightly lower temperature.

 What about the proper amount of tea per cup?
 The standard is usually one teaspoon of ingredients per 8 oz of water.
+This is equivalent to approximately 3 grams of tea per cup.
+This should ensure that you get the full flavor of the tea in every cup.
+As with everything, tea is all about balance.

 How to Steep Loose Leaf Tea